Bang Rakam district

-Bang Rakam (บางระกำ, /th/) is a district (amphoe) in the western part of Phitsanulok province, central Thailand.
+Bang Rakam (บางระกำ, /th/) is a district (amphoe) in the western part of Phitsanulok province, lower northern region of Thailand.

 History

 The district was established on 10 December 1905, then named Chum Saeng (ชุมแสง) District.
 Khun Phadet Prachadun was the first district head officer.
 Later King Rama VI ordered the district name to be changed to be the same as the central tambon, thus the district name was changed to Bang Rakam on 24 April 1917.

 Geography

 Neighboring districts are (from the north clockwise), Phrom Phiram, Mueang Phitsanulok, and Bang Krathum of Phitsanulok Province; Sam Ngam and Wachirabarami of Phichit province; Lan Krabue of Kamphaeng Phet province; Khiri Mat and Kong Krailat of Sukhothai province.

 The district's chief water resources are the Yom River, and the secondary Khlong Bang Kaeo and Khlong Grung Grak.
 Bang Rakam lies within the Yom Basin, although the district's eastern border with Mueang Phitsanulok district is essentially the boundary between the Yom Basin and the Nan Basin.
 The distinction between the basins is blurry in this region, as the terrain is flat, and residents have diverted much of the water flow for agriculture over the years.
 Both basins are part of the Chao Phraya Watershed.